kubeflow/website/content/en/docs/components/katib/katib-config.md

         "ephemeral-storage": "3Gi"
       }
     },
-    "serviceAccountName": "suggestion-serviceaccount"
+    "serviceAccountName": "random-sa"
   },
   ...
 }
 ```

 All of these settings except **`image`** can be omitted.
-If you don't specify any other settings, default value is be set.
+If you don't specify any other settings, default value is set.

-1. `image` - Docker image name for the `random` suggestion. **Must be specified**
+1. `image` - Docker image for the suggestion's container with `random` algorithm.

+   **Must be specified**.

-   Image name example: `gcr.io/kubeflow-images-public/katib/v1alpha3/<suggestion-name>`
+   Image example: `gcr.io/kubeflow-images-public/katib/v1beta1/<suggestion-name>`

    For each algorithm (suggestion) you can specify one of the following suggestion names in Docker image: